 Special cases may involve more risk, and the doctor might recommend surgery and procedures such as Post-rib resection Venogram.

-Thoracic outlet syndrome is comparatively more common among women and adults aged between 20 and 50.
+TOS is comparatively more common among women and adults aged between 20 and 50.

 If not attended immediately, the TOS can cause the following complications;